PantheraNestah/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles - does a long listing of present working directory 4-listmorefiles - lists files and subdirectories of pwd including hidden files 5-listfilesdigitonly - long lists the current working directory displaying UID's
+3-listfiles - does a long listing of present working directory 4-listmorefiles - lists files and subdirectories of pwd including hidden files 5-listfilesdigitonly - long lists the current working directory displaying UID's 6-firstdirectory - creates the directory my_first_directory in the tmp directory